Chromaniquej1/hackermerlin_solution/README.markdown

    - **Target Specific Levels**: Modify the loop in `main.py` (e.g., start from a higher level by manually advancing in the browser first).
    - **Add Logging**: Integrate Python's `logging` module in `main.py` to save outputs to a file (e.g., `agent_log.txt`).

-### Creating the Google Doc
-1. **Copy `doc.md`**:
-   - Open Google Docs and create a new document titled “HackMerlin Agent: Thinking Process & Analysis”.
-   - Copy the content from `doc.md` in the repo and paste it into the Google Doc.
-   - Convert Markdown formatting (e.g., `#` to Heading 1) manually or use a Markdown-to-Docs converter.

-2. **Add Materials**:
-   - **GitHub Link**: Replace the placeholder `https://github.com/yourusername/hackmerlin-agent` in `doc.md` with your actual repo URL.
-   - **Video**: Record a run (`python main.py` with `HEADLESS_MODE=False`) using a tool like OBS Studio, upload to YouTube, and embed the link in the doc.
-   - **Screenshots**: Capture console output or browser interactions for key moments (e.g., password extraction) and add to the doc.

-3. **Share**: Share the Google Doc via a shareable link or export as a PDF.

 ## Modules Overview
 The code is structured modularly for maintainability: